sir4ju1/microback-starter/README.md

 # Micro API Server
-Template for API Server for Microservices using Koa with decorators and MongoDB
+Template for API Server specifically to build Microservices using Koa with decorators and MongoDB

 #### It uses
 1. Koa, using rest generator class